Ujala

 Ujala (Light/Luminosity) is a Bollywood romantic crime film released in 1959, starring Shammi Kapoor, Mala Sinha, Raaj Kumar, Leela Chitnis and Tun Tun.
 Naresh Saigal was the story writer as well as the director.
-Ujala features one of the popular Bollywood songs "Jhoomta Masoom, Mast Mahina" played by Shammi Kapoor and Mala Sinha, sung by Manna Dey and Lata Mangeshkar.
+Ujala features one of the popular Bollywood songs "Jhoomta Mausam, Mast Mahina" played by Shammi Kapoor and Mala Sinha, sung by Manna Dey and Lata Mangeshkar.
 The film came with a message; "Honesty always triumphs".
 The film's music was by Shankar–Jaikishan, with lyrics by Shailendra and Hasrat Jaipuri.